 The Organization has a policy for vacation and sick pay.
 Vacation and sick pay applies only to salaried full-time employees.
 Vacation leave cannot be accumulated beyond two times the employee's annual rate.
 Accumulated sick leave is forfeited upon separation of employment.
-All vacation time has been used.
-Therefore, there is not a liability for compensated absences at June 30, 2016.
+All vacation time has been used at fiscal year end.
+Therefore, there is not a liability for compensated absences at June 30, 2018.

-NOTES TO FINANCIAL STATEMENTS (CONTINUED) For the Year Ended June 30, 2016
+NOTES TO FINANCIAL STATEMENTS (CONTINUED) For the Year Ended June 30, 2018